-In this paper, we develop a systematic approach to improve the performance and safety in HRI by avoiding human IM.
+In this letter, we introduce a systematic approach to improve performance and safety in HRI by avoiding human IM.
 First, we investigate the influence of robot motion parameters on the probability of human IMO in a common use case via an exploratory study involving 29 participants.
 The collected data and knowledge are then processed towards a human-aware, real-time capable motion generator that limits the robot speed so that a certain IMO probability is not exceeded.
-This safety tool is called the \emph{Expectable Motion Unit} (EMU).
-It can seamlessly be combined with state-of-the-art safety schemes for avoiding human injury or pain during collisions, such as the Safe Motion Unit (SMU) which was proposed in \cite{Haddadin_2012}; see Fig. \ref{fig:intro}.
-A preliminary validation experiment involving eleven participants finally shows that the proposed framework successfully avoids for IM in the considered use case.
-Overall, the EMU concept aims at improving human safety, human-robot team performance, and robot user trust enabling safe and trustworthy HRI.
+This tool is called \emph{Expectable Motion Unit (EMU)}; see Fig. \ref{fig:intro}.
+It can be seamlessly combined with state-of-the-art safety schemes for avoiding human injury or pain during collisions, such as the Safe Motion Unit (SMU), which was proposed in \cite{Haddadin_2012}.
+A preliminary validation experiment involving eleven participants shows that the proposed framework successfully avoids IM in the considered use case.
+Overall, by taking both the human physical safety and expectation into account, our concept ensures safety in practice and improves the acceptance and trustworthiness in HRI.

-The remainder of the paper is organized as follows.
-In Sec. \ref{sec:sota} we give a brief overview of the related work.
-In Sec. \ref{sec:approach} we introduce our general approach for EMU aiming at preventing IMO.
-We conduct an exploratory experiment and evaluation method to derive the risk of IMO and represent it in a risk matrix in Sec. \ref{sec:meth}.
-A description of the implementation of the EMU velocity scaling is presented in Sec. \ref{sec:EMUimp} followed by an validation experiment.
-Sec. \ref{sec:disc} discusses the results and future direction of research.
-Finally, Sec. \ref{sec:conc} concludes the paper.
+The remainder of this letter is organized as follows.
+In Sec. \ref{sec:sota}, we provide a brief overview of related work.
+In Sec. \ref{sec:approach}, we introduce the EMU.
+The exploratory experiment and evaluation method to derive the risk of IMO are described in Sec. \ref{sec:meth}.
+The implementation of the EMU is treated in Sec. \ref{sec:EMUimp}, followed by a validation experiment.
+Sec. \ref{sec:disc} discusses the results and future directions of research.
+Finally, Sec. \ref{sec:conc} concludes the letter.